OfficialPixelBrush/beta-wiki/networking/packets/021-spawn-item.md

 | --------- | ----------- |
 | `0x15`    | Clientbound |

 Sent to the client when an item entity should be spawned.
-All coordinates and angles are in [entity space](../terminology#entity-space).
+The position is in [block space](../terminology#block-space), while the angles are quantized.

 ## Serverbound